golang-standards/project-layout/README.md

 ### `/assets`

-Other assets to go along with your repository.
+Other assets to go along with your repository (images, logos, etc).

 ## Directories You Shouldn't Have